KaelKodes/NoDrop/README.md

 How It Works

-On Player Death: When a player dies, their entire inventory (Main, Belt, and Wear) is saved to a user specific file.
+On Player Death: When a player dies, their entire inventory (Main, Belt, Worn, and Bags) is saved to a user specific file.
 This ensures the player's items are kept intact and restored on their next respawn, and cant not be cross contaimenated with other players data.

 On Disconnect While Alive: If a player disconnects while still alive, their current inventory is saved, preventing loss of items.
 This is just a fail safe.